email : rncarpio (at) yahoo (dot) com

 This paper uses the Bayesian method to estimate the effect of European (Monetary) Union on trade.
 The high dimensionality of the parameter space when estimating gravity equations with many dummy variables results in standard hypothesis tests that have a large Type I (false positive) error.
 Bayesian methods are able to handle this problem; they also provide a principled method of model selection that can be applied to different specifications of the dummy variables.
 Bayesian model selection tests prefer our most unrestricted dummy specification, which includes asymmetric bilateral effects, as well as time-varying, country-specific factors.
 Our estimate shows a zero Euro effect on trade, but a 14.8% increase in imports for a member of the European Union during 1980-2004.

-Carpio, R. and Kamihigashi, T. (2019), "Fast Value Iteration: An Application of Legendre-Fenchel Duality to a Class of Deterministic Dynamic Programming Problems in Discrete Time", accepted in Journal of Difference Equations and Applications
+Carpio, R. and Kamihigashi, T. (2020), "Fast Value Iteration: An Application of Legendre-Fenchel Duality to a Class of Deterministic Dynamic Programming Problems in Discrete Time", in Journal of Difference Equations and Applications link

 We propose an algorithm, which we call "Fast Value Iteration" (FVI), to compute the value function of a deterministic infinite-horizon dynamic programming problem in discrete time.
 FVI is an efficient algorithm applicable to a class of multidimensional dynamic programming problems with concave return (or convex cost) functions and linear constraints.
 In this algorithm, a sequence of functions is generated starting from the zero function by repeatedly applying a simple algebraic rule involving the Legendre-Fenchel transform of the return function.
 The resulting sequence is guaranteed to converge, and the Legendre-Fenchel transform of the limiting function coincides with the value function.